Depart London on an overnight flight to Cape Town.

 - We will spend a leisurely day experiencing the rugged beauty of the Peninsula with its spectacular coastline and diverse fauna & flora.
 From the African penguin colony at Simon’s Town we follow the False Bay coastline to the Cape of Good Hope Nature Reserve.

 - Our first port of call is Rondevlei Bird Reserve in the heart of Cape Town.
 This Reserve has always been a naturally occurring wetland and is still rich in bird diversity.
 Birdwatching is from five hides, two observation towers and a series of paths.

-- After lunch we will visit the Strandfontein Water Purification Plant, which was originally a naturally occurring wetland and is still rich in bird diversity Weather permitting, we will then take the spectacular cable car ride to the top of Table Mountain and enjoy a short walk across the top, where we look out for ground woodpecker and Cape rock thrush on the rocky outcrops, as well as Verreaux’s eagle and peregrine falcon.
+- After lunch we will visit the Strandfontein Water Purification Plant, which was originally a naturally occurring wetland and is still rich in bird diversity.
+Weather permitting, we will drive to the top of Signal Hill for a spectacular view of Table Mountain and the city of Cape Town below.

 - After an early breakfast we will be heading for the Karoo town of Worcester, where we have a leisurely walk around the Karoo National Botanical Gardens.
-After a picnic lunch in the gardens we will continue north to the heart of the Great Karoo and the Karoo National Park.
+After lunch at the museum village of Matjiesfontein, we continue north to the heart of the Great Karoo and the Karoo National Park.

 - Accomomodation: Karoo National Park Cottages, 2-nights on full board basis.